Nusrat Bhutto

-She was born in Isfahan to a wealthy merchant family of Kurdish heritage and her family had settled in Bombay before moving to Karachi after the Partition of British India.
+She was born in Isfahan, Iran to a wealthy merchant family of Kurdish heritage and her family had settled in Bombay before moving to Karachi after the Partition of British India.
 Ispahani joined a paramilitary women's force in 1950, but left a year later when she married Zulfikar Ali Bhutto.
-She moved to Oxfordshire with her husband who then was pursuing his legal education.
+She moved to Oxfordshire in England with her husband who then was pursuing his legal education.
 She returned to Pakistan alongside Bhutto who went on to serve as the Foreign Minister.
 After her husband founded the Pakistan Peoples Party, Ispahani worked to lead the party's women's wing.
 After Bhutto was elected as the Prime Minister in 1971, Ispahani became the First Lady of Pakistan and remained so until her husband's removal in 1977.
 Her daughter, Benazir Bhutto immediately succeeded her husband as the leader of the Pakistan Peoples party.
 While under house arrest, Ispahani fought an unsuccessful legal battle to prevent her husband's execution.
 After Bhutto's execution, Ispahani, along with her children, went into exile to London, from where in 1981 she co-founded the Movement for the Restoration of Democracy, a non-violent opposition to Zia's regime.

 Ispahani returned to Pakistan after her daughter Benazir made a comeback in 1986.
 After the People's Party's victory in 1988, she joined Benazir's cabinet as a minister without portfolio while representing Larkana District in the National Assembly.
 She remained in the cabinet until Benazir's government was dismissed in 1990.
 Afterwards, during a family dispute between her son, Murtaza, and her daughter, Benazir, Ispahani favored Murtaza leading Benazir to sack Ispahani as the party leader.
 Ispahani stopped talking to the media and refrained from political engagements after the assassination of her son Murtaza in 1996 during a police encounter, during her daughter's second government.

 Ispahani moved to Dubai in 1996, suffering from Alzheimer's disease, she was kept out of public's eye by Benazir until her demise on 23 October 2011.
 In Pakistan, Ispahani is remembered for her contribution to empowerment of women in Pakistan and for advocating for democracy in Pakistan, for which she is dubbed as Mādar-e-Jamhūriyat (English "Mother of Democracy"), a title she was honored with by the parliament following her death.

 Early life

 Nusrat Ispahani was born on 23 March 1929 in Isfahan, Pahlavi Iran.
 Her father was a businessman who came from the wealthy Iranian Shia Hariri family in Isfahan.
-Her mother was from Kurdistan province,Pahlavi Iran.
+Her mother was from Kurdistan province, Pahlavi Iran.
 Shortly after her birth, the family moved to British India, where they initially lived in Bombay and then moved to Karachi before the Partition of British India and the creation of Pakistan in 1947.
 She grew up with Iranian traditions at her home but adapted to Indian Muslim culture outside.

 After emigrating to British India, Nusrat attended the University of Karachi where she obtained a Bachelor of Arts (B.A.) in Humanities in 1950.